Could cracks in Sydney’s Opal Tower be a forewarning of times to come?

 Less than 6 months after residents of the Opal Tower moved in, the building started showing cracks on the 10th floor.
 Engineers have since ruled out issues with the prefabricated concrete panels and now fingers are pointing to errors made in the construction or design of the build.

-Bottom line, the industry has taken a hit and the Government is acting.
+Bottom line, Queensland’s construction industry has taken a hit and the Government is acting.

 The Minister for Housing and Public Works, Mick de Brenni comments, “The building and construction industry in Australia has seen decades of deregulation, largely in the pursuit of productivity.”